Maria Gluesenkamp Perez

 The district has always been competitive, with Bush winning in ’04, Obama in ’08, Trump in ’16 and ’20, but more recent assessments suggest a shift to the right.

 Perez is one of the more prominent members of the Blue Dog Democrat Caucus.
 She has successfully positioned herself as a moderate, who dislikes extremist rhetoric and focuses on issues that concern everyday small business owners like herself.
 While her races have been close – particularly in 2022 – evidence suggests she has benefited from significant cross-over vote by Republicans.
-The Cook Political Report rates this race as Toss up while Sabato's Crystal Ball rates this race as Lean Democrat.
+She has been characterized as the poster child of working class Democrats.